CS601-F18/side-project-azywong/README.md

     - npm
     - postgresql
   - look in config.js and set up values to run postgres for the application
-    - you probably need to create a database for the application
+    - you probably need to create a database for the application (I called my todocal)
   - cd into this directory and run
 ```
 npm install